-There is some evidence of Eurpeon activity in New England before Verrazano and before the 15th century:
+There is some evidence of Eurpeon activity in New England before the 15th century:

-- Mystery Hill, American Stonehenge, Nashua New Hampshire may be the oldest man made structure in America.
+- Mystery Hill, American Stonehenge, Salem, New Hampshire may be the oldest surviving man made structure in New England.
 You can find more information at their website https://www.stonehengeusa.com/ and read about it in Harvard Professor Dr. Barry Fell’s book America BC.
 Or it was just built by early colonists.

 - L’Anse aux Meadows is the only confirmed Viking settlement in North America, with carbon dating having the site at 950-1030 CE.
 The Vikings may have traveled through Canada, possibly through Maine, and had a settlement in Rhode Island.
 The story goes that “Leif” was sent by King Olaf of Norway to introduce Christianity abroad.
 He discovered a place with an abundance of grapes growing which he named Vinland or Wineland.
-The actual location is unkown.
+The actual location of “Vinland” is unkown.
 Two attempts were made to establish a colony but they failed.
-The site has been placed at locations such as Labrador, Nova Scotia, Maine, Mass, and Rhode Island.
-The lasting historical significance of this, if true, still remains low.
 No European DNA has ever been discovered from Native Americans. https://en.wikipedia.org/wiki/Brendan https://en.wikipedia.org/wiki/L%27Anse_aux_Meadows

 An Ottoman-Turkish named Admiral Piri Reis, in 1510, mapped a huge amount of land, including parts of North America Europe, North Africa, parts of South America, the Canary Islands, and Antartica.